Foods That Cause Acid Reflux – You Need An Acid Reflux Disease Diet

 In addition, some beverages are offenders.
 Tea, coffee, diet soft drinks, soft drinks – all these drinks can add to your acid reflux problem.
 So they need removed from your diet at least for now.

-It is best to drink water.
+It is best to drink plenty of water.
 Most people do not drink enough water anyway.
 In addition, give Green tea a try.
-Green tea can aid digestion, so it can settle the acid reflux down
+Green tea can aid digestion, so it can settle the acid reflux down for many people.

 Foods For Acid Reflux